gitKirkChan/beyond-notes/README.md

 ## Project Limitations
-Certain factors are beyond the limit of this exercise: distribution management and different environment profiles.
+Certain factors are beyond the limit of this exercise: distribution management

-Also, Maven may have issues pulling dependencies if there is a firewall.
+Also, Maven may have issues pulling dependencies behind firewalls.
+If one exists, consider configuring a proxy to your local Maven.
+Refer to the documents [here](https://maven.apache.org/guides/mini/guide-proxies.html).

 ### Distribution Management
 This project is too small to warrant a distribution management system.
-However, projects would have a repository(s) for Maven **SNAPSHOTS** and **RELEASES** to store the artifacts for potential software to release.
+However, projects would have a repository(s) for Maven Snapshots and Releases to store the artifacts for potential software to release.

-### Environment Profiles
-Again, this project is too small for different environment profiles.
-However, there would be different environments for the different levels of testing as the project grows.

 ## Technology Stack